 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

 From the king's palace to Little India and Chinatown, through the old European quarter and on to the beginnings of Bangkok's modern business district, a stroll down Charoen Krung Road touches nearly all of the historical-cultural threads that weave this fascinating city together.
 With eclectic food, bustling markets and a diverse mix of attractions, it's also a feast for the senses.

 Beginning where Charoen Krung emerges from near the back side of Wat Pho, we're captured first by the tranquility of Saranrom Royal Gardens.
-Continuing east, we duck into one of the many Old City alleyways and stride beneath strings of miniature Thai flags draped from one shophouse to the next.
+Continuing east, we duck into one of the many Old Town alleyways and stride beneath strings of miniature Thai flags draped from one shophouse to the next.

 We then come to Sala Chalermkrung Royal Theatre at the corner of Tri Phet Road.
-Commissioned by King Rama VII in the early 1900s, it's thought to have been the first cinema in Southeast Asia and continues to function as a performance space for a traditional khon mask troupe.
+Commissioned by King Rama VII in the early 1900s, it was one of the first cinemas in Bangkok and continues to function as a performance space for a traditional khon mask troupe.
 Though Bangkok now boasts far flashier theatres, Sala Chalermkrung still has a magnetic presence.

-Now in Chinatown proper, we're swept into the narrow alleys that connect Charoen Krung to Yaowarat Road.
-We maneouvre around human-powered push carts, over bushels of tea and under hanging fish heads along Soi Itsarunaphap.
-Just when the cramped quarters begin to overwhelm, we spot a single unoccupied table in a hole-in-the-wall shop, and in a flash, stacks of hand-made dim sum and steamed rice buns (sala bao) are at our fingertips.
+We're then swept into the narrow alleys that connect Charoen Krung to Yaowarat Road.
+We maneouvre around human-powered push carts, over bushels of tea and under hanging fish heads in Talad Mai, which unexpectedly leads to the oldest Chinese shrine in Thailand.
+Just when the cramped quarters start to overwhelm, we spot a single unoccupied table in a hole-in-the-wall shop, and in a flash, stacks of hand-made dim sum and steamed buns (sala bao) are at our fingertips.

-Most of the rundown yet still functional shophouses that line Charoen Krung were built by the hands of Chinese immigrants over a century ago.
+Most of the rundown yet still functional shophouses that line Charoen Krung were built by Chinese immigrants over a century ago.
 Many of the original businesses found within them are run by third or fourth generation descendents of the founders, keeping their humble family legacies in tact.
 Sadly, more than 40 of these heritage buildings were levelled in 2012 to make way for a new subway line that will eventually run beneath part of Charoen Krung.

-We then come to several antique art galleries, jewellery and metal workshops on either side of the road.
+Crossing the Phadung Kasem canal and stepping into Bang Rak ("Village of Love"), we come to several antique art galleries, jewellery and metal workshops on either side of the road.
 A wander into the Japanese built World War II warehouses down Soi 32 brings us to Fifty Years Gallery, home to an extraordinary collection of fine antique art from throughout Asia.
 Several more galleries are found further down Charoen Krung, including many in the beautifully restored OP Place on Soi 38.